-- Provide more incentives to teachers to teach and work in hard-to-staff schools.
-Incentives could include: promotion, higher salary, scholarships for education, or housing. - Identify subject areas in which there may be a shortage of qualified teachers who are willing to teacher particular subjects, and provide incentives to teachers willing and qualified to teach those subjects.
+- Work to identify hard-to-staff schools. - Provide incentives to teachers to teach and work in hard-to-staff schools.
+Incentives could include: promotion, higher salary, monetary bonuses, scholarships for education, or housing. - Identify subject areas in which there may be a shortage of qualified teachers who are willing to teacher particular subjects, and provide incentives to teachers willing and qualified to teach those subjects.